 - One drawer a day challenge: Yes, even your junk drawer deserves attention.

-- 30 day minimalism game: Day 1: Get rid of 1 thing.
-Day 2: 2 things.
+- 30 day minimalism game: Day 1: Get rid of one thing.
+Day 2: two things.
 You know where this is going.

 - Beautify your space: Light a candle.
 Rearrange furniture.
 Add plants.
 Mood = upgraded.